Windows Defender Exploit Guard

 You can use the Windows Security app to obtain detailed reporting into events and blocks as part of the usual alert investigation scenarios.
-You can sign up for a free trial of Windows Defender ATP to see how it works.
+You can sign up for a free trial of Microsoft Defender ATP to see how it works.

 This section covers requirements for each feature in Windows Defender EG.